-Three Simple Exercises to Build Psychological Safety in Your Team
+Three Simple Exercises to Build Psychological Safety at Work

-However there are some simple exercises that you can carry out with your teams that directly build psychological safety.
+However there are some simple exercises that you can carry out with your teams that directly build psychological safety in the workplace.
 See below for four effective exercises and practices to build psychological safety, cohesion and performance.

 1 – Run a Values and Behaviours Workshop